Jaybird–Woodpecker War: Antebellum plantation society in Fort Bend County

-Post-Civil War Society in Fort Bend County
+Post-Civil War society in Fort Bend County

 After the conclusion of the American Civil War, the 13th Amendment was ratified, in 1864, the result being that millions of slaves were suddenly free.
 In Fort Bend County, this new amendment resulted in the freeing of Blacks, who accounted for over 80% of the population at that time.
 With the enactment of the 15th Amendment in 1870, Black males were given the right to vote, who essentially became a powerful Republican voting block.
 As a result of outnumbering White males, the vote of freedmen carried most elections that occurred during Reconstruction, the period after the Civil War when Texas was under military rule while transitioning back to statehood in the Union.
 Also significant was the breaking up of the old plantations into smaller land units, many of which were either purchased by new immigrant farmers from Europe or were rented by Black sharecroppers.

-While resisting emancipation and Black enfranchisement, plantation elite surprisingly cooperated with the biracial county government that emerged during Reconstruction.
+While resisting emancipation and Black suffrage, plantation elite surprisingly cooperated with the biracial county government that emerged during Reconstruction.
 Between 1869 and 1889, 44 Black men held different positions in Fort Bend County that included varied roles as sheriff, county commissioner, justice of the peace, and constable.
 At one point of Fort Bend Reconstruction, more than 50% of the county offices were held by Black politicians.
 They were actively supported by a small number of Whites who participated in county government as Republicans or as independent Democrats.
 This meant they did not run or support the all-White Democratic ticket during elections.
 Unlike other Texas counties at that time, Fort Bend Country actually enjoyed racial co-operation and peace during this post-Civil War era.

 Despite losing political power and some economic power with the splintering of plantations, Fort Bend Whites maintained their hold on the county economically and socially.
 White land owners controlled over 80% of the land, which resulted in a high level of tenant farmers and sharecroppers as captured in the 1880 census.
 Local Whites also erected social boundaries to keep Whites and Blacks segregated.
 County schools were segregated.
 According to an 1882-1883 tax assessor report, 193 White children attended one of the five White-only schools, while 1,679 Black students attended one of the 30 Black-only schools.
 Vigilante citizen groups were also formed to keep Blacks in the county in order, especially from preventing social interactions between Blacks and Whites.